jphall663/GWU_data_mining/interpreting_ml/interpreting_ml.md

 *How do correlation graphs enhance understanding?*

-For most people, correlation graph representation of relationships (correlation) in a data set are easier to understand than scrolling through plain rows of data and looking at variables values, especially for data sets with many variables.
+For most people, correlation graph representation of relationships (correlation) in a data set are easier to understand than scrolling through plain rows of data and looking at variable's values, especially for data sets with many variables.

 *How do correlation graphs enhance trust?*